-The enduring understanding among scientists and environmental science curricula is that climate change is happening all around us at an accelerated pace.
+The enduring understanding among scientists is that climate change is happening all around us at an accelerated pace.
 Recently published climate reports from around the globe have provided the details of the effects humans have had on the Earth, and the dire consequences that are likely to occur if we don’t take action collectively.

 Human-centered impact on the environment isn’t a novel theory or occurrence.
 Examples of ethical awareness for maintaining the world around us come from a diverse array of ancient, modern and contemporary sources, which include both historical and mythological accounts.
 One of these more illustrious examples is the biblical narrative of Noah’s Ark, which is a cautionary tale of how humans corrupted the once pristine landscape by disrespecting its natural resources, as well as one another.
 While the tale of Noah’s Ark is one of fiction, the idea that our actions have consequences on the world around us is blatantly evident.
 Throughout the human timeline, species and civilizations have come and gone due to human behaviors such as over hunting, warfare, industrialization and pollution.